TyOverby/snoot/readme.md

 * perform no copies on the source text while parsing?
 * come with an error-reporting and formatting mechanism?
 * keep parsing after encountering the first parse error?
-* have as cute of a name as "Snoot"?
+* have name as cute as "Snoot"?

 At the very least the answer to the last of those is a definitive "no".